lsst-tstn/tstn-014/index.rst

 Because `tpoint`_ generates some plots during steps of the fits, the container must be run with some special options to allow the displaying of those graphs.

 On a Mac, make sure you have `XQuartz`_ installed, and that the ``Security`` option ``Allow connections from network clients``, in ``Preferences`` is enabled.
-If the option is originally disabled, you will have to enabled it and restart `XQuartz`_ for it to take effect.
+If the option is originally disabled, you will have to enable it and restart `XQuartz`_ for it to take effect.

 .. _XQuartz: https://www.xquartz.org